 All SHSU crime prevention and security awareness programs encourage students, staff, faculty, and visitors to be responsible for their own safety and security for and safety/security of others.
 One of the essential ingredients of any successful crime prevention program is an informed public.
 It is the intent of the Sam Houston State University to inform students of good crime prevention and security awareness practices.
 Presentations are scheduled based on requests from students, faculty, staff, and student organizations.
+During the 2024-2025 academic year, SHSU offered approximately 46 crime prevention and security awareness programs.
+Topics such as personal safety, drug and alcohol abuse awareness, and sexual assault prevention are some examples of programs offered during the prior academic year.

 Below is a list of trainings that are available.
 They can be requested by completing the Request Program Presentation form found here: Awareness Program Request Form